 Advance registration for degree-seeking students

-Advance registration for the next academic year begins in the Spring Term.
+Registration for the next academic year begins in the Spring Term.
 All continuing, degree-seeking students are eligible to register at this time and should consult with their academic advisor about their plans before the registration period opens.
-Continuing students must have advance-registered for classes in order to participate in the housing selection process.
+Continuing students must have registered for classes in order to participate in the housing selection process.

-Advance registration for new first-year students, transfer students, visiting-exchange students, and Waseda Program students occurs in the summer.
-Course planning and registration information is sent to new students, who are invited to schedule an online meeting with an academic advisor to select courses for the fall term.
-During Welcome Week, new students meet with their academic advisor and complete their course registration using the Voyager system.
-Students entering Lawrence in the middle of the academic year register at the beginning of the term in which they first enroll.
+Registration for new first-year students, new transfer students, visiting-exchange students, and Waseda Program students occurs in the summer.
+Course planning and registration information is sent to new students, who are invited to schedule an online meeting with an academic advisor to select courses for the next academic year.
+Students entering Lawrence in the middle of the academic year register once they have been admitted and processed by Admissions and the Registrar's Office.

 Term registration for degree-seeking students